 Landscaping.
 Approximately 41% of the apartment site would be maintained in landscaped area.
 This includes buffer yards, landscape setbacks, parking lot islands, and general site landscaping.
-Particular attention was paid by the Development Review Committee and applicant on the vegetation provided on the west property line to help screen the property from the existing Saddlebrook Estates.
+The Development Review Committee and applicant paid particular attention to the vegetation provided on the west property line to help screen the property from existing residences in Saddlebrook Estates.
 Along that 343-foot property line is a 45-foot deep landscape setback with 13 Live Oaks, 5 Lacebark Elms, and 7 Arizona Cypress.
 The minimum required by the Landscape Ordinance would be 11 total trees.
 Additionally, the landscape area at the base of the western building façade includes 3 Live Oaks and 4 Lacebark Elms.
 This western area is shown below.